llaville/sarif-php-converters/README.md

 | [Psalm][psalm]                      |   5.x   |   ✅   |     ✅      |   ✅   |           ✅            |   ✅    | console,checkstyle,json,junit,github,codeclimate,pylint,sonarqube,sarif |
 | [Twig-CS-Fixer][twigcs-fixer]       |  3.0.x  |   ❌   |     ✅      |   ✅   |           ❌            |   ✅    |                    null,text,checkstyle,junit,github                    |

-**Legend**
+Legend :

 * ✅ indicate that support to the format is available
 * (✅) indicate that support to the format is optional
 * ❌ indicate that support to the format is not yet available

 ## Documentation